Marks, Johnny: Christmas songs

 Deeply in debt from the medical bills resulting from his wife’s terminal illness (she died about the time May created Rudolph), May persuaded Montgomery Ward’s corporate president, Sewell Avery, to turn the copyright over to him in January 1947.

 The article The History of Rudolph the Red-Nosed Reindeer, at the site Altogether Christmas, says:

 With rights to the Rudolph story in hand, May’s financial future was now secure and his life had taken a happier turn.
 In 1947, Rudolph the Red-Nosed Reindeer was released commercially in book form.

 However, Rudolph’s popularity soared when May persuaded brother-in-law and songwriter Johnny Marks to create a song based on the story.
 In 1948 a nine minute cartoon, directed by Max Fleischer and featuring the song by Marks, was shown in theaters.

 The 1948 Max Fleischer animated short film

-In its profile of the fictional red-nosed reindeer, Wikipedia notes that
+In its profile of the fictional red-nosed reindeer called Rudolph, Wikipedia says:

 On a particularly foggy Christmas Eve, RUDOLPH THE RED-NOSED REINDEER turns his humiliating birth defect into a beneficial asset…